tekknolagi/tekknolagi.github.com/_posts/2023-08-31-profile-guided-types.md

 dehydrated, and drinking water might make you feel better.
 You drink.
 It does.

-The commenter asserted that your project is a little bit slow to execute, and he's right.
+The commenter asserted that your project is a little bit slow to execute, and they're right.
 But they didn't stop there; the commenter continued and critiqued your choice in programming language.

 They might have been superficially right in that rewriting your side project in the hot new quasi-functional statically-typed language would make it faster,